beumsk/rpg/README.md

 - Enemy lvlUp => dmg+20% & def+10%
 - Items are in shop and rewards
 - Stuff are in shop or rewards
-- Attacks are in rewards and lvlup
+- Attacks are in dojo: learn or improve with scrolls

 ## Todo

-- elements dmg boost if master!!
+- ensure reset resets everything => attention to shallow copy vs deep copy!

+- work on attack improve !!
+- simplify codes: map change, dry as much as possible (enemy/player attack, btnCreation, ...?)
 - info in fight menu hover + review btn designs
 - confirmation modal => buy any, use item, equip stuf
-- review lvlup => give points to distribute on stats && points for attacks to learn/improve
+- review lvlup => give points to distribute on stats ?
-- add dojo on map to manage new moves and improving moves? (with dojo coins)
-  - give elemental move starting a new world?
 - max of 4 attacks, select the ones to have in fight
 - improve fights: better ai, attack range, elemental str&def?,
 - improve maps: add things on those: npc, quests,

-- review map? => show all enemies there is to fight on a certain map => once cleared, show door
+- more fights? add element on map to add new enemies or trainingMap?

+- Tuto => get attack => fight enemy => buy potion and use it => door to temple

 - => create paths on map? at least some decoration.

 - test difficulty of game & add difficulty option?